Chicken Meatballs with Easy Tomato Sauce

-Ready in 30 minutes, these Chicken Parmesan Meatballs with Easy Tomato Sauce are a healthy meal the whole family will love!
+Ready in 30 minutes, these Chicken Meatballs with an easy tomato sauce are a healthy meal the whole family will love!

-Let’s talk about these Chicken Parmesan Meatballs with Easy Tomato Sauce for a minute.
+Let’s talk about these Chicken Meatballs with an easy tomato sauce for a minute.
 Aside from macaroni and cheese and salmon, these meatballs are my kids’ favorite meal.
 The kind of meal where they ask for seconds and sometimes even thirds.
-And it’s not just one or two of the kids that like these, it’s all three of them.
-Yep, even Hannah (who’s 10 months now!) loves these meatballs and leaves a clean high chair tray when it’s chicken parm meatball night.
+All four of them love these meatballs as much as my classic meatball recipe, turkey meatballs and Instant Pot Meatballs.

 There are both Parmesan and mozzarella cheeses inside the meatballs.
 Just enough to bring out the flavors of chicken parmesan while still keeping things on the lighter side.

-These meatballs are made with ground chicken, so they’re better for you.
-The amount of seasoning is just right for appealing to both kids’ and adults’ tastes.
-I use my small cookie scoop to help shape the meatballs.
+These meatballs are made with ground chicken, so they are lower in fat.
+I use my cookie scoop to help shape the meatballs.
 It makes it so easy, and there’s less mess on my hands.
-I also line the baking sheet with parchment paper for easier clean up.
+I also line the baking sheet with parchment paper for easier cleanup.

-While the meatballs bake and the pasta cooks, you’ll have time to make my super easy tomato sauce.
+While the meatballs bake and the pasta cooks, you’ll have time to make my super easy tomato sauce which is similar to my homemade marinara sauce.
 It takes just minutes and adds another homemade touch to this from scratch meal.
+Just add some garlic bread and vegetable side and you have a complete meal.

 If fast and easy meals work for your life right now, too, then you might want to take a peek at some of my other 30 minute meals:

-And don’t forget to follow my Easy Weeknight Meals Pinterest Board for more quick and easy dinner inspiration!
+And don’t forget to check my Easy Dinner Ideas for more quick and easy dinner inspiration!

 - 8 ounces whole wheat pasta, any shape